Rurusetto/rurusetto/content/posts/tau/index.md

 - GitHub Repositories : [Altenhh/tau](https://github.com/Altenhh/tau/)
 - Discord : [tau](https://discord.com/invite/7Y8GXAa)

 Tau is a custom ruleset surrounding a paddle and some notes.
 Based idea from [pizzazip's Tau](https://deadlysprinklez.itch.io/tau).
+The ruleset is developed by Laica.

 # gameplay